PeterWxin/powershell/MicrosoftTeams/Readme.md

 ### How to add bulk users in Microsoft Teams?
-Please refer to [PowerShell Gallery](https://www.powershellgallery.com/packages/MicrosoftTeams/) and follow the instructions below to install the latest PowerShell MicrosoftTeams Cmdlets module:
+Please refer to [PowerShell Gallery](https://www.powershellgallery.com/packages/MicrosoftTeams/) and follow the instructions below to install the latest MicrosoftTeams Cmdlets module:

 1. Run the command line:
 > Install-Module -Name MicrosoftTeams